A Matter of the Heart: When to See a Cardiologist

 Disclaimer

 This interview is for educational purposes only.
 It does not replace professional medical advice.
-Patients should consult a qualified dermatologist in Singapore for personalised care.
+Patients should consult a qualified specialist in Singapore for personalised care.